elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`If the rider's token is not blank, abort with "Once an employ, only an employ_" and the rider; exit.`
+`If the rider's token is not blank, abort with "Once an employ, only an employ" and the rider; exit.`

 `Find another routine given the routine's employs moniker and the routine index.`